President William McKinley High School: Academics

-As of the 2023-2024 school year, the school is ranked #13 in Hawaii and #4,394 in national on the US News and World Report.
+As of the 2023–2024 school year, the school is ranked #13 in Hawaii and #4,394 in national on the U.S. News & World Report.
 The school had a 44.4% advanced placement participation rate, with 20% passing the exam.

 Graduation requirements

-As of the 2023-2024 school year, the school requires six credits in Electives, four credits in English, four credits in Social Studies, three credits in Mathematics, three credits in Science, two credits in either Fine Arts, World Languages, or Career Technical Education/JROTC, one credit in Physical Education, a half credit in Health, and a half credit for the Personal Transition Plan (PTP), for a total of 24 credits.
+As of the 2023–2024 school year, the school requires six credits in Electives, four credits in English, four credits in Social Studies, three credits in Mathematics, three credits in Science, two credits in either Fine Arts, World Languages, or Career Technical Education/JROTC, one credit in Physical Education, a half credit in Health, and a half credit for the Personal Transition Plan (PTP), for a total of 24 credits.

 Academy structure

-The school utilizes a career academy structure, which places freshmen students into a single housed academy and allows them to choose a career academy for their sophomore through senior year.
+The school utilizes a Smaller Learning Community (SLC) career academy structure, which places freshmen students into a single housed academy and allows them to choose a career academy for their sophomore through senior year.
 The career academies are the Academy of Health Sciences, the McKinley Business Academy, the Tiger Media Learning Center Academy, and the McKinley STEM Academy.
 The school also offers a Global Academy, which allows students to take electives that are not a part of an academy.